 Removing processed dairy in favor of ghee or coconut oil will also benefit your digestion.
 If you’re looking for a vegan or cleanse-friendly version, use coconut oil for this recipe.
 Ghee is a form of clarified butter, that has been used in Asian cultures for centuries.
 Its milk proteins have been removed, so it is often tolerated well by those who are sensitive to lactose.
 It’s rich in fat-soluble vitamins like A, D, and E. Ghee and coconut oil bot have a high smoke point, so beyond baking they’re healthy fats to cook with at higher temperatures.
-Grass-fed ghee is high in conjugated linoleic acid, which has been shown to prevent cancer, lower blood pressure, prevent heart disease, and has even been linked to lower body fat.
+Grass-fed ghee is high in conjugated linoleic acid, which has been shown to lower blood pressure, prevent heart disease, and has even been linked to lower body fat.

 2 1/2 cups gluten-free flour blend (if cleansing, check the ingredients to make sure it is free of eliminated foods)

 3/4 cup ghee (or coconut oil, if cleansing) at room temperature

 1/3 cup coconut nectar (or maple syrup if you aren’t cleansing)